Miracle (Calvin Harris and Ellie Goulding song)

-"Miracle" is a song by Scottish DJ and record producer Calvin Harris and English singer Ellie Goulding.
+"Miracle" is a song by the Scottish DJ and record producer Calvin Harris and the English singer Ellie Goulding.
 It was released as a single on 10 March 2023 through Columbia Records and Sony Music UK and included on Harris' first compilation album, 96 Months (2024).
 It is a trance song inspired by Eurodance and techno that uses piano and synths in its production.

-The song was nominated for the Grammy Award for Best Pop Dance Recording at the 66th Annual Grammy Awards, Harris' first nomination since 2018 and Goulding's first since 2016.
+The song was nominated for the inaugural Grammy Award for Best Pop Dance Recording at the 66th Annual Grammy Awards, Harris' first nomination since 2018 and Goulding's first since 2016.
 It was also nominated for the Brit Award for Song Of The Year at the Brit Awards 2024 and won the Most Played Song Award at the Global Awards 2024.

 Background

 Before the release of "Miracle", Harris and Goulding had released two collaborations: "I Need Your Love" in 2012 and "Outside" in 2014.
 Harris later texted Goulding, asking her to collaborate with him on "Miracle".
 On 12 January 2023, Harris posted a picture of him and Goulding together in a recording studio.
 Goulding first performed parts of the song a cappella inside St Bartholomew-the-Great which was uploaded on TikTok by both artists.

 According to Harris, creating the song took him back to his early producing days in the late 1990s, having taken "bits from that" and putting it "in a new context".
 He chose Goulding as the vocalist, citing her "angelic voice" and calling her the only one capable of delivering the vocals on the song.